Singularities and Quinn spectra: Example: Manifolds with singularities and assemblies

 \section{Example: Manifolds with singularities and assemblies}

 In this section we look at the ad theory of compact manifolds.
 For simplicity we restrict our attention to the unoriented topological case.
 It will then be clear how to do other cases of bordism theories.
 We fix a sequence $S$ of closed manifolds and write $Q[X]$ for the Quinn spectrum of $\mbox{ad}[X]/S_n$.
-Here, $X$ is a topological space and $\mbox{ad}[X]$ is defined as in example \ref{manifolds} for singular manifolds in $X$.
-In the following, we call a simplicial set without degeneracies a `semi simplicial set' (another name in the literature is `$\Delta$-set'.) \begin{prop} Suppose $F$ is a functor from semi simplicial sets to spectra with the property that is a homotopy invariant.
-Then there is an `assembly' map
+Here, $X$ is a topological space and $\mbox{ad}[X]$ is defined as in example \ref{manifolds} with singular manifolds in $X$, that is, manifolds equipped with a continuous map to $X$.
+In the following, we call a simplicial set without the data of degeneracies a `semi simplicial set' (another name in the literature is `$\Delta$-set'.) \begin{prop} Suppose $F$ is a functor from semi simplicial sets to the category of symmetric spectra which sends homotopy equivalences to stable equivalences.
+Then there is a natural transformation in the homotopy category

-which is the identity for $X$ a point and which is natural up to homotopy. \end{prop} \begin{proof} This result is well known.
-For the reader's convenience we sketch the argument: for a semi simplicial set $X$ we have the natural homotopy equivalence
+which is the obvious equivalence if $X$ is a point. \end{prop} \begin{proof} Some versions of the desired transformation are certainly known and run under the name assembly map (see for example the discussion in \cite{MR1388318}).
+In this simple form it can be obtained as follows: for a semi simplicial set $X$ we have the natural homotopy equivalence

 whose homotopy inverse can be composed with the map

 \end{proof} \begin{thm} The spectrum $Q=Q[*]$ represents the homology theory of manifolds with singularities of \cite{MR0346824}. \end{thm}